 For certain kinds of drugs, you can use the plan's network home delivery services.
-Generally, the drugs provided through mail order are drugs you take on a regular basis for a chronic or long-term medical condition.
+Generally, the drugs provided through home delivery are drugs you take on a regular basis for a chronic or long-term medical condition.
 To request order forms and information about filling your prescriptions by mail, call Optum Rx or visit our website at optumrx.com.
-If you use a home delivery pharmacy not in the plan's network, you will be responsible for the full cost of the drug.
+If you use a home delivery pharmacy not in our network, you will be responsible for the full cost of the drug.